-The ILBCF’s council on Council on Urban Affairs will be hosting three fellows during the 2017 legislative session.
+The ILBCF will be hosting a cohort of 6 Fellows (4 Undergraduate/2 Graduate/Law) for the upcoming year-October-March.
 Our fellows will be tasked with; issue development, legislative drafting, creating facts sheets, serving as the ILBCF’s policy expert, communications and attending several seminars to help them discover more aspects of state government.
-The fellowship program doesn’t require students to be in Springfield, but they will be required to remotely work with the foundation to advance its policy agenda.
-Fellows will be provided with a $2,500 stipend for their semester of work (January 15, 2017 – June, 2017) and also cover travel expenses to Springfield for meetings.
+The fellowship will also provide an opportunity for virtual data collection and qualitative research.
+The fellowship program doesn’t require students to be in Springfield, but they will be required to remotely work with the foundation to advance its policy agenda (especially during COVID-19).